Page Content

 Summer Undergraduate Research Fellowship (SURF)

-SURF, sponsored by Mayo Clinic Graduate School of Biomedical Sciences, is a great way to build your skills as a young scientist or test your inclinations toward research for 10 weeks.
+SURF, sponsored by Mayo Clinic Graduate School of Biomedical Sciences, is a great way to build skills as a young scientist or test your inclinations toward research for 10 weeks.
 This program is partially funded by the National Heart, Lung and Blood Institute of the National Institutes of Health.

 Undergraduate Plummer Scholars (UPS) Program